Equality Ohio: Legislative priorities

 In the early 2010s, Equality Ohio focused on advancing state legislation to prohibit employment discrimination or housing discrimination based on sexual orientation.
 During this period, the organization was also focused on the Equal Housing and Employment Act (HB 335/SB 231) and enumeration of the safe schools legislation, which was passed in January 2012.
 Following this, Equality Ohio focused on marriage equality.

 Given opposition in the state legislature, Equality Ohio endorsed the Citizens Not Politicians campaign for the 2024 Issue 1 ballot initiative against gerrymandering.

-Labor union creation
+Labor union

 In fall 2022, the organization announced that its employees had elected to form a labor union.
 The leadership of the organization agreed to voluntarily recognize the labor union, Equality Ohio Workers United.
+In late 2025, the organization laid off most of its staff, including several union members.